epfl-si/wp-menu-api/README.md

 ### Deployment
 In the wp-ops directory run:

-- To deploy on test: `./ansible/wpsible -t menu_api`
+- To deploy on test:
+  - Delete manually the image _menu-api-siblings_
+  - run `./ansible/wpsible -t menu_api`
 - To promote image on **production** environment run: `./ansible/wpsible -t menu_api --prod`